SpaceX needs to tame toilet trouble before weekend launch

 CAPE CANAVERAL, Fla.
-(AP) — SpaceX is taming some toilet troubles in its capsules before it launches four more astronauts.
+(AP) — SpaceX is taming some toilet troubles in its Dragon capsules before launching four more astronauts.

 During SpaceX’s first private flight last month, a tube came unglued, spilling urine onto fans and beneath the floor, said William Gerstenmaier, a SpaceX vice president who used to work for NASA.
 The same problem was recently discovered inside the Dragon capsule at the space station, he told reporters Monday night.